-SUSPENSION/EXCLUSIONS (Fixed Period and Permanent) If a child is involved in an incident involving the use of abusive language (including any kind of racism, sexism, harassment, victimisation and homophobia), violence or vandalism they will be sent to the head or deputy head.
-Parents will be informed and a sanction administered as appropriate.
-In some cases, this may involve a Fixed Period Suspension/exclusion or in extreme cases Permanent Exclusion from school.
+EXCLUSIONS (Fixed Period and Permanent) If a child is involved in an incident involving the use of abusive language (including any kind of racism, sexism, harassment, victimisation and homophobia), violence or vandalism they will be sent to the head or deputy head.
+Parents will be informed and punishment administered as appropriate.
+In some cases this may involve a Fixed Period Exclusion or in extreme cases Permanent Exclusion from school.
 The school will exclude for serious & unacceptable actions by pupils - including on the way to school and going home from school.
-The head teacher has the authority to exclude pupils and will follow the Local Authority and DfE Suspension/exclusion Guidance when considering a fixed term or permanent suspension/exclusion.
-If a child is at risk of suspension/exclusion a Pastoral Support Plan will be put in place to promote positive behaviour.
+The head teacher has the authority to exclude pupils and will follow the Local Authority and DfE Exclusion Guidance when considering a fixed term or permanent exclusion.
+If a child is at risk of exclusion a Pastoral Support Plan will be put in place to promote positive behaviour.
 Professional advice will be sought as necessary.